otsob/siatec-c-code/README.md

 Run `./run_memory_profiling.sh` to run heap usage profiling with `heaptrack`.
 The results can be found in `output/heaptrack_output` when execution is finished.

+### Troubleshooting
+Depending on the shell on your system, you may need to run the scripts with `source <script>` instead if you run into problems.